 Content marketing success relies on other channels

 Now that you know this, it’s integral to understand what factors influenced the success of your content.
 Why?
 The answer is very simple - if social media scored the best results for your content, then you can put a lot of effort into this channel.
 Your experience gained through experimenting and testing is your most valuable asset that will influence any future campaign.

 There are measures you can rely on after you publish your content, for example, content views and content actions (contacts, comments etc.)

 All the data you need in order to determine if the content you wrote was a success or a failure can be collected by Google Analytics.
-Google Analytics is everything you need to track all your content marketing campaigns from the moment you publish your article to the moment you promote it.
+Google Analytics provides all the necessary tools to track your content marketing campaigns - from the moment you publish your article to the moment you promote it.
 Remember to come back to this content marketing guide from time to time to make sure you stay on track.